Taraxa-project/taraxa-ops/README.md

+# Taraxa Node Running Guide for Albidum
+Taraxa node operation master repository

 ![Image of Taraxa Albidum](https://raw.githubusercontent.com/Taraxa-project/taraxa-ops/master/taraxa_albidum.png)

-# taraxa-ops
-Taraxa node operation master repository

 # Runing Taraxa-node at Digital Ocean
 You only need a Digital Ocean account to be able to run a Taraxa-node against the testnet.